laurenalto/SAMEE/README.md

 2. **Personal Information**: Set your personal information to receive customized sleep recommendations and connect with your caregivers.
 Provide details such as your date of birth, gender, height, weight, allergies, medications, medical conditions, and caregiver contact information.

 3. **Set Your Routine**: Establish your ideal sleep routine by answering a series of questions.
-Specify your desired bedtime and wake-up time, and Samee will calculate the recommended sleep duration.
+Specify your desired bedtime and wake-up time, and SAMEE will calculate the recommended sleep duration.
 You can also opt for bedtime reminders and create a personalized night routine with various activities.

 4. **Prepare for Sleep**: Follow the instructions and complete tasks to prepare for bed.
-Samee will guide you through activities such as setting out clothes for tomorrow, brushing your teeth, washing your face, and more.
+SAMEE will guide you through activities such as setting out clothes for tomorrow, brushing your teeth, washing your face, and more.
 Each task is accompanied by a countdown timer to help you manage your time effectively.

 5. **Past Sleeps**: Track your sleep duration and view your progress over the past 100 days.
 A line chart visually represents your sleep duration, allowing you to identify patterns and work towards more consistent sleep habits.

 6. **Additional Sources**: Explore additional personalized sleep resources to enhance your sleep knowledge.
-Samee provides personalized recommendations based on your profile and offers prescribed readings from reputable sources.
+SAMEE provides personalized recommendations based on your profile and offers prescribed readings from reputable sources.
 You can also request more resources from your care provider if needed.

 ## Getting Started

-To run the Samee app locally, follow these steps:
+To run the SAMEE app locally, follow these steps:

 1. Install the required dependencies by running the following command: